masakazutakewaka/masakazutakewaka.github.io/about.md

 ---
 layout: page
-title: about (I'm moving to Berlin or Canada in May 2019 !!!)
+title: about
 permalink: /about/
 ---

 # SUMMARY
 ---
-Backend Developer proficient in development with Ruby on Rails.
+Backend Developer based in Vancouver BC, Canada.

 2.5 years of progressive experience in the field.

-Love Ruby, Ruby on Rails and GraphQL.
+Proficient in Ruby, Ruby on Rails and GraphQL.

 # EDUCATION
 ---